-Multiplying Structure by Culture
+Multiplying Structure

 Many companies are currently undergoing restructuring processes.
 The measures they take are sometimes tough, especially for the people involved, their employees.
 A strong and suitable culture is needed as the foundation in order for the new superstructure to be stable and resilient.